 Who can help me with filing for divorce in Georgia?

 Filing for divorce can be confusing and complicated, and it is important to seek experienced an divorce lawyer to ensure your assets are protected.
 Martha Hall, of Hall & Navarro, understands the challenges and has provided excellent counsel for numerous families filing for divorce in Georgia.

 Martha concentrates in Family Law.
 Specifically, she concentrates in the areas of Divorce, Child Custody Issues, Child Support Issues, Adoption, Mediation, and Legitimation.
-Martha attended The University of Memphis—Cecil C. Humphreys School of Law and received her Juris Doctorate, Law in 1994 from Georgia Southern University.
-Hall & Navarro has two Georgia offices to serve you, one in Springfield, GA and one in Statesboro, GA.
+Martha attended The University of Memphis—Cecil C. Humphreys School of Law and received her Juris Doctorate in Law in 1994.
+Hall & Navarro has three Georgia offices to serve you, one in Springfield, GA, one in Statesboro, GA, and one in Swainsboro, GA.
 The attorneys at Hall & Navarro provide focused and experienced representation from your initial consultation until the resolution of your legal matter.
 We are dedicated to serving individuals and businesses and offer a broad range of legal services.